 Police Academy To Criminal Justice

-Successful completion of the Johnstown Regional Police Academy (ACT 120) will earn cadets 24 credits toward their Criminal Justice degree.
+Successful completion of the Penn Highlands Police Academy (ACT 120) will earn cadets 18 credits and a Criminal Justice certificate.
 By completing the Police Academy, you are well on your way to earning an associate degree.
-The Police Academy substitutes for the following courses:
+The Police Academy can substitute for the following courses:

 Police Academy Staff